yfan110/yfan110.github.io/main.md

 Some NEET things I did online.

 ## Blog v0.1
 So, I have a blog now.
-Considering I won't have too much to say therefor I put all my stuff in one page.
-If the blog gets too big one day, It'll be a index or something.
+Considering on where won't be much to be posted, therefore I put all my posts in one page.
+If the blog gets too big one day, there will be a index or something alike.
 Check it out --> [My blog](./blog/blog.html)

 ## Thanks to
 - @[denysvitali](https://github.com/denysvitali).
 This website is basiclly a modification from his [work](https://thebestmotherfucking.website).